quangd42/usage-tracker/README.md

 A flexible plugin to log all of the keypresses categorized into ngrams.
-This can be used as part of a corpus to create a personalized keyboard layout, or to track hotkey usage (with window Managers, tmux, etc) and find bad habits or optimize your workflow.
+This can be used as part of a corpus to create a personalized keyboard layout, or to track hotkey usage (with window managers, tmux, etc) and find bad habits or optimize your workflow.

 See more details in the [help file](https://github.com/quangd42/usage-tracker/blob/main/doc/utracker.txt).